-- log in by ssh to a RISC computer, e.g. gepard: - ssh -l username gepard.risc.uni-linz.ac.at - uhu> ssh -l username gepard.risc.uni-linz.ac.at - start the VNC server by the command: - gepard:1> vncserver -geometry 1024×768 -depth 24 - You will see something similar in the screen (it just ask a session password at the first run):
+- log in by ssh to a RISC computer, e.g. beagle: - ssh -l username beagle.risc.uni-linz.ac.at - uhu> ssh -l username beagle.risc.uni-linz.ac.at - start the VNC server by the command: - beagle:1> vncserver -geometry 1024×768 -depth 24 - You will see something similar in the screen (it just ask a session password at the first run):

+'''

 You will require a password to access your desktops.

 Password:

 Verify:

-New 'X' desktop is gepard:1
+New 'X' desktop is beagle:1

-Starting applications specified in /etc/X11/Xsession Log file is /home/yourusername/.vnc/gepard:1.log
+Starting applications specified in /etc/X11/Xsession

+Log file is /home/yourusername/.vnc/beagle:1.log

+'''

-■ The VNC server password must be same secure as your login password.
-It gives access to your home directory
+The VNC server password must be same secure as your login password !
+It gives access to your home directory.

-Starting the VNC server
+VNC - Virtual Network Computing Starting the VNC server